lucas-bch/DataViz/README.md

 The data are first treated with Hadoop, then we calculate some averages with Spark, and we send the modified data to mongo.

-You can find the app running here : http://dataviz.eu-gb.mybluemix.net/

 Install Meteor :

 Linux : curl https://install.meteor.com/ | sh